The Folkworks Summer Schools are internationally renowned for the high quality of their teaching and the great fun to be had.

 For young people, there are two summer schools (each held in Durham), each tailored to the needs of each age group.
 The Folkworks Youth Summer School, for ages 14+, runs from Monday, 24 July to Saturday, 29 July.
 Its director is ex-Cream Tees tutor Ian Stephenson.
 The Folkworks Junior Summer School, for ages 9–13, runs from Wednesday, 26 July to Saturday, 29 July.
 Its director is Ruth Ball, and the tutors include Grace Smith, another former Cream Tees Folk Degree tutor.

-For 2017, M@HoT can offer some financial support for Cream Tees band members who are interested in attending one of the schools.
+M@HoT might be able to offer some financial support for Cream Tees band members who are interested in attending one of the schools.
 Please contact Neil Diment for more information.

 You can find details about the Folkworks summer schools from The Sage’s (Gateshead) website: